balinterdi/thrifty/README.markdown

 Before the first run you'll need to create the sqlite database and the tables the app uses.
 I provided a rake task to do this, so you simply need to do:

     rake db:dev:automigrate

 If you'd like your database to be populated with some semi-random data so you don't need to create user and spending instances manually, you can do:

     rake db:dev:populate

 If you'd like to recreate the database tables and populate them, you can run:

     rake db:dev:reinit

+Once all the things are in place, you can launch the app simply be typing:

+    ruby thrifty.rb

 ### On the test server